Skip To Main Content

 This club is designed for students interested in the legal system, public speaking, and the art of argumentation.
 Each session, members will engage in simulated court cases, role-playing as attorneys, witnesses, and jurors, to practice presenting arguments, examining witnesses, and making legal decisions.
 The club focuses on developing critical thinking, public speaking, and teamwork skills through hands-on experiences in mock trials and legal simulations.

-Sponsor: Mia Allen
+Sponsor: Mrs. Mia Allen

 Model United Nations